draftable/compare-api-python-client/README.md

 `create` accepts the following arguments:

 - `left` / `right`
-  Describes the left and right files (see following section)
+  Describes the left and right files (see following section).
 - `identifier` *(optional)*
   Identifier to use for the comparison:
-  - If specified, the identifier must be unique (i.e. not already be in use)
+  - If specified, the identifier must be unique (i.e. not already be in use).
-  - If unspecified or `None`, the API will automatically generate a unique identifier
+  - If unspecified or `None`, the API will automatically generate a unique identifier.
 - `public` *(optional)*
   Specifies the comparison visibility:
-  - If `False` or unspecified authentication is required to view the comparison
+  - If `False` or unspecified authentication is required to view the comparison.
-  - If `True` the comparison can be accessed by anyone with knowledge of the URL
+  - If `True` the comparison can be accessed by anyone with knowledge of the URL.
 - `expires` *(optional)*
   Time at which the comparison will be deleted:
-  - Must be specified as a `datetime` or a `timedelta` (UTC if naive)
+  - Must be specified as a `datetime` or a `timedelta` (UTC if naive).
-  - If specified, the provided expiry time must be UTC and in the future
+  - If specified, the provided expiry time must be UTC and in the future.
-  - If unspecified or `None`, the comparison will never expire (but may be explicitly deleted)
+  - If unspecified or `None`, the comparison will never expire (but may be explicitly deleted).

 The following exceptions may be raised:

 - `BadRequest`
-  The request could not be processed (e.g. `identifier` already in use)
+  The request could not be processed (e.g. `identifier` already in use).
 - `InvalidArgument`
-  Failure in parameter validation (e.g. `expires` is in the past)
+  Failure in parameter validation (e.g. `expires` is in the past).

 #### Creating comparison sides